brainhackghent/brainhackghent.github.io/page-contact.md

 ## <span style="color:#004777"> Contact us at openmrbenelux@gmail.com </span>

 <span> Questions or feedback?
 Do not hesitate and use the contact form to send us an e-mail at **openmrbenelux@gmail.com**. <br>
-We will answer you as soon as possible! </span>
+We will answer you as soon as possible, to the best of our abilities! </span>

 <style>
     .contact-form {